 There’s probably a number of us out there that are using Adobe’s Premiere Pro CS6 to edit video for indy level and zero budget projects; and as that usually implies there’s 0 budget for a professional graphics solution to get things flying.
 Fortunately while it’s not supported by default in Premiere, most Nvidia gaming class cards, i.e. the GeForce line, can be used for CUDA workloads.

 Creative Cloud 2014 improves the situation for AMD and Intel users.
 Adobe now supports OpenCL, a cross platform API that is implemented by Nvidia, AMD, and Intel in some form or another.
 Creative Cloud 2014 users, should be able to enable GPU acceleration using any Nvidia card newer than a GeForce 200-series, any AMD GPU newer than a AMD Radeon HD 6000 series, some AMD A10 APUs, and Intel’s Iris and Iris Pro iGPUs in their Haswell and newer CPUs.
-The officially supported hardware list for Creative Cloud can be found here from Adobe.
+The officially supported hardware list for Creative Cloud is available here.

 Enabling GPU Acceleration The Easy Way for Premiere Pro CS6